Luxury Apartments In Porto: Our Top Picks

 Delicious bacalhau (or cod croquettes) lined up in a tasca (taverna).

-Why Lisbon is perfect for a getaway
+Why Porto is perfect for a getaway

 • Great for babies: Porto boasts several parks and green spaces, such as Parque da Cidade, ideal for leisurely walks and picnics, offering a refreshing break for both babies and parents.